PascalKieslich/mousetrap-os/plugins/mousetrap_form/mousetrap_form.md

 The [readbulk R package](https://github.com/pascalkieslich/readbulk) provides the `read_opensesame` function for merging data from several participants (and for reading them into R as one large data frame).

 The [mousetrap R package](https://github.com/pascalkieslich/mousetrap) provides a number of functions for preprocessing, analyzing, and visualizing mouse-tracking data.
-It contains, among other things, a specific function (`mt_import_mousetrap`) for importing mouse-tracking data recorded using the mousetrap plug-ins in OpenSesame.
+It contains, among other things, a specific function (`mt_import_mousetrap`) for importing mouse-tracking data recorded using the mousetrap items in OpenSesame.

-## Alternative uses for the plug-in
+## Alternative uses for mousetrap form

-### Implement modified version of form base plug-in
+### Implement modified version of form base

-The `mousetrap_form` plug-in can also be used in place of the standard `form_base` plug-in, even if mouse tracking is not desired.
+The `mousetrap_form` can also be used in place of the standard `form_base`, even if mouse tracking is not desired.
 This offers several advantages:

 * The form layout is simplified (see above).
 * The form automatically logs `response` and `response_time` variables.